StackVista/stackstate-docs/README.md

 ### Previous version of StackState

-**You are currently reading the documentation for StackState version 4.1.0**
+You are currently reading the documentation for **StackState version 4.1.0**

-If you are running an older version of StackState, use the version drop-down menu on the top left to find associated documentation.
+If you are running another version of StackState, use the version drop-down menu on the top left to find documentation for all supported versions.

 ### Support